OpenFAST/openfast/docs/source/user/subdyn/theory.rst

 The overhead bar here and below denotes matrices/vectors after the fixed-bottom boundary conditions are applied.

-The interface nodes are treated as rigidly connected to the TP, hence it is convenient to use rigid-body TP DOFs (one node with 6 DOFs at the TP reference point) in place of the interface DOFs.
+The interface nodes are
+assumed to be rigidly connected among one another and to the TP reference point, hence it is convenient to use rigid-body TP DOFs (one node with 6 DOFs at the TP reference point) in place of the interface DOFs.
 The interface DOFs, :math:`{\bar{U}_R}`, and the TP DOFs are related to each other as follows:

 .. math:: :label: UTP

-	U_R = T_I U_{TP}
+	\bar{U}_R = T_I U_{TP}

 where :math:`T_I` is a :math:`{\left(6 NIN \right) \times 6}` matrix, :math:`NIN` is the number of interface nodes, and :math:`{U_{TP}}` is the 6 DOFs of the rigid transition piece.
 The matrix :math:`T_I` can be written as follows: